john-/ham2mon/README.md

 The completion of the recording does not occur until after the channel is closed and an audio file is saved.
 See option `-w` and Audio Classification for saving of audio files.

 There are two timeouts.
-If there is no activity on a channel the scanner will move to next step when `--quiet_timeout` is reached.
-With activity, the scanner will hold until `--active_timeout` is reached.
+If there is no activity on a channel the scanner will move to next step when `--quiet-timeout` is reached.
+With activity, the scanner will hold until `--active-timeout` is reached.

 An example use case:  Private Land Mobile Radio Service operates in the 150-174 MHz and 421-512 MHz bands.
 This invocation will monitor these bands and record audio files when transmissions are 1) classified as voice 2) at least 2 seconds long 3) and no more than 10 seconds long.
 If something is recorded at a specific point in these ranges the scanner will hold 60 seconds.
 Otherwise, it will progress through each step every 20 seconds.

-uv run apps/ham2mon.py -a "airspy" -r 3E6 -t 0 -d 0 -s -70 -v 20 -w -m -b 16 -n 3 -f 150.0-174 421.0-512.0 --voice --min_recording 2 --max_recording 10 --quiet_timeout 20 --active_timeout 60
+uv run apps/ham2mon.py -a "airspy" -r 3E6 -t 0 -d 0 -s -70 -v 20 -w -m -b 16 -n 3 -f 150.0-174 421.0-512.0 --voice --min-recording 2 --max-recording 10 --quiet-timeout 20 --active-timeout 60

 When range scanning, the RECEIVER section will show current step, number of steps and the percent complete.